 - Mexican consumers are generally quite knowledgeable about U.S. products and services.
 Popular U.S. brands are widely recognized in Mexico.
 Leverage and build upon this familiarity.

 The U.S. Commercial Service in Mexico prepares this Country Commercial Guide annually.
 Our mission is to help U.S. companies, states, cities, and non-profit organizations benefit from expanding their exports to and investment attraction from Mexico.
-To contact your local U.S. Export Assistance Center, visit Trade.gov.
+To contact your local U.S. Export Assistance Center, please visit our website (trade.gov/commercial-services-offices-us).

 U.S. Embassy Mexico City